 - Are there any side effects from treatment?

-- Can lifestyle changes help in managing brain tumors?
+- Can lifestyle changes help manage brain tumors?

-Diagnosis typically involves a combination of neurological exams, imaging tests like MRI or CT scans, and sometimes a biopsy to examine the tumor tissue under a microscope.
+Diagnosis involves neurological exams, imaging tests like MRI or CT scans, and often a biopsy to examine the tumor tissue under a microscope.

-Recovery depends on many factors, including the type, size, and location of the tumor, as well as the patient's age and overall health.
-Some tumors can be successfully treated, while others may require ongoing management.
+Recovery depends on several factors, including the tumor’s type, size, location, and the patient’s overall health.
+Some tumors are treatable, while others may require long-term management.

 While lifestyle changes cannot cure brain tumors, maintaining a healthy diet, staying active, and managing stress can support overall well-being during treatment.

-Understanding neuro-oncology and the available treatment options is the first step in managing brain tumors.
-If you or a loved one is facing a diagnosis, remember that you are not alone.
-A team of specialists is available to guide you through each stage of care, from diagnosis to treatment and recovery.
+Understanding neuro-oncology and available treatment options is key to managing brain tumors effectively.
+If you or a loved one faces a diagnosis, know that a dedicated team of specialists is ready to guide you through each stage, from diagnosis to recovery.